ankowals/saf/README.md

 	go to http://localhost:8080

-One can also use InteliJ to run a feature file.
+One can also use IntelliJ to run a feature file.
 In that case only log file will be created.

 To generate a report from test please execute mvn site, run jetty and check the browser.